The Best Free Running Apps for Every Type of Training

-Upgrade to premium to take advantage of race-training plans from the ASICS Institute of Sport Science, more detailed progress insights (like side-by-side workout comparisons and weather data), prescribed workouts, and live tracking.
-(P.S. these other apps can also help you train for a specific race.)
+Upgrade to premium to take advantage of race-training plans from the ASICS Institute of Sport Science, more detailed progress insights (like side-by-side workout comparisons and weather data), prescribed workouts, and live run tracking.
+(P.S. these other running apps can also help you train for a specific race.)

 One cool feature that most running apps don't offer: If you head over to the MapMyRun webpage on your desktop to trace out a route to help plan your next run.